2006 South Australian state election: Legislative Council

 In the South Australian Legislative Council, Labor won 4 seats, the Liberals won 3 seats, both No Pokies member Nick Xenophon and his running mate Ann Bressington were elected and Family First and the Greens won a seat each.
-Almost 40 percent of voters deserted the major parties for Nick Xenophon and the minor parties; this percentage had been steadily increasing over time.
+Almost 40 per cent of voters deserted the major parties for No Pokies Nick Xenophon and the minor parties; this percentage had been steadily increasing over time.

-Labor received a 3.7 percent swing, electing four councillors as in the previous election.
-Carmel Zollo, Bob Sneath, Russell Wortley and Ian Hunter were all elected, with 4.39 quotas Bob Sneath was elected president of the Legislative Council.
+Labor received a 3.7 per cent swing, electing four councillors as in the previous election.
+Carmel Zollo, Bob Sneath, Russell Wortley and Ian Hunter were all elected, with 4.39 quotas.
+Bob Sneath was elected president of the Legislative Council.

-On the other hand, the Liberal vote collapsed with a 14.1 percent swing against the Liberal Party.
+On the other hand, the Liberal vote collapsed with a 14.1 per cent swing against the Liberal Party.
 Having received five councillors in 2002, at this election the Liberal Party had just three councillors elected.
 Rob Lucas, John Dawkins and Michelle Lensink were elected on 3.12 quotas.

 Before the election, No Pokies member Nick Xenophon was popular with the media and in opinion polls, but he faced a tough campaign as a result of both major parties preferencing in favour of other independents and the minor parties.
-No Pokies received 20.5 percent of the vote, yielding 2.46 quotas and thus seats for both Xenophon and his running mate Ann Bressington.
-Having been elected at the 1997 election with 2.9 percent of the vote and other independent candidates at the 2002 election on 1.3 percent of the vote (Xenophon being a sitting member at that election), the No Pokies ticket received a swing of 19.2 percent.
+No Pokies received 20.5 per cent of the vote, yielding 2.46 quotas and thus seats for both Xenophon and his running mate Ann Bressington.
+Having been elected at the 1997 election with 2.9 per cent of the vote and other independent candidates at the 2002 election on 1.3 per cent of the vote (Xenophon being a sitting member at that election), the No Pokies ticket received a swing of 19.2 per cent.

 The Family First Party's first member, Andrew Evans MLC, was elected in 2002.
-Family First won 5 percent of vote with only a small swing of 0.98 percent, allowing candidate Dennis Hood to be elected on preferences.
+Family First won 5 per cent of vote with only a small swing of 0.98 per cent, allowing candidate Dennis Hood to be elected on preferences.